CRATETV/crate-tv-app/README.md

 During the import process, Vercel will prompt you to enter the Environment Variables listed above.

 ### 3. Access Your Live App
 Once deployed, Vercel will provide you with a public URL (e.g., `https://your-project-name.vercel.app`).
 You can now access your live Crate TV application.
+To manage content, simply navigate to `/admin`.
+Changes saved in the admin panel can be published to the live site instantly with the "Publish" button.

 ---